bmurdata/bmurdata/README.md

   I am a Staff Analyst with the NYPD, providing data analysis and technical expertise for high ranking supervisors.
 I work on report generation, process improvement, and member outreach, in a unit focused on career enhancement.
 Currently serve as the Information Technology Officer for a NYPD fraternal organization.

 Full stack web development experience using Python Flask and MySQL in Google Cloud deployments, building a data pipeline using Python Selenium web scraping, and API creation.
 I am currently working with a community-based non-profit to create their website.
+I am also a certified Azure Developer, having built a website during the NYDFS Techsprint.
 ## Skills
 * Python
 * Web scraping with Selenium